-First, we should discuss what a, “Maker” is in the first place.
+First, we should discuss what a, “Maker” is in the first place, and for a more accurate and detailed analysis of this concept, buy book report.
 All of us have the potential to be Makers.
 Adam Savage worded it perfectly, saying, “Humans do two things that make us unique from all other animals; we use tools and we tell stories.
 And when you make something, you’re doing both at once.”

 However, in our recent globalized, hyper-consumer culture less and less people have been taught the skills that enable them to make things.
 We’re able to buy everything we need – why should we make it ourselves?
 Making was once a core component of the American middle class.
 Home Economics was a required class in high school.
 Times have changed though and being able to make things is a unique skill.
 But being a Maker is more than technical skill, it is also a mindset.

 Dale Dougherty, founder of MAKE Magazine and Maker Media has discussed this thoroughly.
 “Today, making lives on the margins of society, but it is thriving nonetheless.
 Makers are likely to see themselves as outsiders, like some artists and writers, who do not follow the traditional paths.
 They create their own paths, which is what innovative and creative people do.

 Makers are those of us seeking an alternative to being regarded as consumers, rejecting the idea that you are defined by what you buy.
 Instead, Makers have a sense of what they can do and what they can learn to do.
 Like artists, they are motivated by internal goals, not extrinsic rewards.
 They are inspired by the work of others.
 Most importantly, they do not wait until the future to create and make.
 They feel an urgency to do something now— or lose the opportunity to do it at all.”

 By no means is being a Maker reserved to an elite few.
 All of us are naturally born as makers.
 Quite simply, we need to encourage more people to explore, create, discover.